Relief-1/Relief1/README.md

 0. Fork.
 1. Create a branch with some meaningful name.
 2. Hack (tests for new features will be appreciated)!
+3. Verify that the tests are still passing (`nodeunit test`).
-3. Commit.
+4. Commit.
-4. Push.
+5. Push.
-5. Pull request.
+6. Pull request.